MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

 ## App refresh

-When you switch the connected environment in Teams, you receive a notification to refresh the Sales app app in Outlook.
+When you switch the connected environment in Teams, you receive a notification to refresh the Sales app in Outlook.
 Select **Refresh** to see the updated data from the new environment.

 ### Related information